brhumphe/ps2-map-analyzer/docs/architecture-decisions.md

 - Clean separation between Vue reactivity and Leaflet object management
 - Efficient updates (only changed objects re-render)
-- Reusable pattern for any map visualization needs
+- Reusable pattern for any map visualization needs (polylines, polygons, markers)
 - Easy testing of individual object behavior
-- Foundation for complex map interactions
+- Foundation for complex map interactions and tooltip-based labels

 ### 3. Provider Pattern for Analysis and Styling